Cassini projection

-The Cassini projection (also sometimes known as the Cassini–Soldner projection or Soldner projection) is a map projection described by César-François Cassini de Thury in 1745.
+The Cassini projection (also sometimes known as the Cassini–Soldner projection or Soldner projection) is a map projection first described in an approximate form by César-François Cassini de Thury in 1745.
+Its precise formulas were found through later analysis by Johann Georg von Soldner around 1810.
 It is the transverse aspect of the equirectangular projection, in that the globe is first rotated so the central meridian becomes the "equator", and then the normal equirectangular projection is applied.
 Considering the earth as a sphere, the projection is composed of the operations:

 where λ is the longitude from the central meridian and φ is the latitude.
 When programming these equations, the inverse tangent function used is actually the atan2 function, with the first argument sin φ and the second cos φ cos λ.

 The reverse operation is composed of the operations:

 In practice, the projection has always been applied to models of the earth as an ellipsoid, which greatly complicates the mathematical development but is suitable for surveying.
 Nevertheless, the use of the Cassini projection has largely been superseded by the transverse Mercator projection, at least with central mapping agencies.